DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/Technical-guide/EDI-module-library.md

 |serviceMethodStr|IdentifierName|Abstract method to return the name of your dialog service run method, example, methodStr(SAB_EDIDocumentSettingsDialogService_InboundExample, run)|

 #### SAB_EDIDocumentSettingsDialogService
+For more information please reach out to the support team.

 | Definition|Description |
 |--|--|
 |__Access modifier__| public  |